lake-wg/authz/draft-selander-lake-authz.md

 * SS - the selected cipher suite, which is the (last) integer of SUITES_I.
 * G_X - the ephemeral public key of U
-* ENC_ID - the encrypted ID_U, contained in the Voucher_Info field of the EAD item with ead_label = TBD1 (with minus sign indicating criticality)
+* ENC_ID - the encryption of the device identifier ID_U, contained in the Voucher_Info field of the EAD item with ead_label = TBD1 (with minus sign indicating criticality)

 W verifies and decrypts ENC_ID using the relevant algorithms of the selected cipher suite SS (see {{reuse}}), and obtains ID_U.

-W calculates the hash of message_1 H(message_1), and associates this session identifier to ID_U.
-If H(message_1) is not unique among session identifiers associated to this identity, the protocol SHALL be discontinued.
+W calculates the hash of message_1 H(message_1), and associates this session identifier to the device identifier ID_U.
+If H(message_1) is not unique among session identifiers associated to this device identifier of U, the protocol SHALL be discontinued.

 W uses ID_U to look up the associated authorization policies for U and enforces them.
 This is out of scope for the specification.